AdobeDocs/adobeio-samples-assets-compute-photoshop/README.md

-# Project Firefly Samples - AEM Assets Compute Worker with Photoshop API
+# Project Firefly Samples - AEM Assets Compute Worker with Photoshop APIs

-This is a sample app that implements a custom Assets Compute Worker for AEM to generate cutout and automatically toned renditions by leveraging Photoshop, Lightroom / Camera Raw, and Sensei APIs.
+This is a sample app that implements a custom Assets Compute Worker for AEM to generate cutout and automatically toned renditions by leveraging Photoshop APIs.

 ## Pre-requisites